 Sixth Form – A Level optional subject

 There are numerous ensembles and choirs catering for all tastes and abilities.
 Staff direct some while others are driven by the students themselves.
-We also offer free theory and aural tuition each lunchtime.
+We also offer free musicianship, theory and aural tuition at lunchtimes.

 In addition, there are also many performance opportunities to cater for all abilities and musical tastes.
-Recent highlights have included staged productions of Into the woods, Oliver! and The Sound of Music and concert performances of Mozart’s Requiem, Handel’s Messiah and the Chichester Psalms by Leonard Bernstein.
+Recent highlights have included staged productions of Les Misérables and Sweeney Todd and concert performances of Mozart’s Requiem, Handel’s Messiah and the Chichester Psalms by Leonard Bernstein.

 Further information on individual tuition and our extra-curricular opportunities is in our Creative Arts section.